-- show you different ways to do a difficult task more easily, or give you advice about using strategies, techniques, gadgets, or equipment and new technologies where you need them - recommend practical changes, such as rearranging your furniture at home to make it easier to move around an awkward area.

-- suggest 'cues' that may help you perform activities and complete tasks more easily.
+- show you different ways to do a difficult task more easily, or give you advice about using strategies, techniques, gadgets, or equipment and new technologies where you need them - recommend practical changes, such as rearranging your furniture at home to make it easier to move around an awkward area. - suggest 'cues' that may help you perform activities and complete tasks more easily.
 A cue is a way to help someone complete a task by offering them a prompt. - help you develop strategies to cope with tasks that may become a problem in the future - help you make choices by providing information on the various resources, services and benefits that are available to help you maintain family life, work and leisure interests - make referrals to other services and organisations that offer treatment, support or help.
-They can also provide contact details and information so that you and your family or friends can get in touch when you want to give you advice about issues such as driving and accessing other forms of transport, or how to get practical help to allow you to keep meeting work or family commitments.
+This includes accessing other forms of transport if you can't drive, or how to get practical help to allow you to keep meeting work or family commitments.
 They can also tell you how to apply for a Blue Badge parking permit.